X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 ### Write in clear, grammatical, correctly-spelled language

-We've found by experience that people who are careless and sloppy writers axre usually also careless and sloppy at thinking and coding (often enough to bet on, anyway).
+We've found by experience that people who are careless and sloppy writers are usually also careless and sloppy at thinking and coding (often enough to bet on, anyway).
 Answering questions for careless and sloppy thinkers is not rewarding; we'd rather spend our time elsewhere.

 So expressing your question clearly and well is important.
 If you can't be bothered to do that, we can't be bothered to pay attention.
 Spend the extra effort to polish your language.
 It doesn't have to be stiff or formal --- in fact, hacker culture values informal, slangy and humorous language used with precision.
 But it has to *be* precise; there has to be some indication that you're thinking and paying attention.